Time icon

 1. Avoid litigation

-Although there is no federal law related to cell phone stipends, states such as California, Illinois, Iowa, Massachusetts, Minnesota, Montana, New Hampshire, New York, Pennsylvania, and the District of Columbia all require employers to reimburse workers for business expenses, including cell phone device usage.
+Although there’s no federal law related to cell phone stipends, states such as California, Illinois, Iowa, Massachusetts, Minnesota, Montana, New Hampshire, New York, Pennsylvania, and the District of Columbia, all require employers to reimburse workers for business expenses, including cell phone device usage.

 If you're not covering these costs, your organization could be vulnerable to legal action, such as class action lawsuits against these unpaid benefits.